 If you own a credit card, there is a 65% chance you are a paying member of the “revolvers” club.
 As cool as the name may sound, this is not a club you want to be part of.
 According to a 2015 study published by the Federal Reserve Bank of Boston, only 35% of credit card users are “convenience users.”
 These are consumers who pay their credit card balance in full every month and have $0 credit card debt.
 Revolvers, on the other hand, have an average credit card debt of $15,700.
-As a club they have a total credit card debt of $953.3 million (as of May 2016).
+As a group they have a total credit card debt of $953.3 million (as of May 2016).

 If you are a “revolver,” what can you do to become a “convenience user?”
 Yeah, I know.
 We need to do something about the club’s name.

 Here are 6 easy ways to reduce your credit card debt.